Disney delays test cruise over inconsistent COVID-19 results

-(Reuters) - Walt Disney Co postponed its first test cruise since the onset of the global coronavirus pandemic after COVID-19 tests provided inconsistent results for five crew members, the company said on Monday.
+June 28 (Reuters) - Walt Disney Co (DIS.N) postponed its first test cruise since the onset of the global coronavirus pandemic after COVID-19 tests provided inconsistent results for five crew members, the company said on Monday.

 The Disney Dream had been scheduled to set sail on Tuesday.
 A Disney Cruise Line spokesperson said routine COVID-19 testing came back with positive results for five of nearly 600 crew members.